RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 - "xmlName" (+)
 - "xmlNamespace"

+## MEMO

+There is an extra slot in AWS-SDK, in "XXXXOutput".
+- ResultMetadata middleware.Metadata

 ## XML Missing Tag Correction ("Tag-Affix")

 Some type definitions in "types" in AWS-SDK do not marshal/unmarshal